neelansh15/pollen-protocol/docs/follow-modules/NFTMultipleORGated.md

-# ERC721 Multiple OR Gated
+# NFT Multiple OR Gated

-Allow follow if the user holds **at least one** of the NFTs set by the profile owner.
+Allow follow if the user holds **at least one** of the ERC721 NFTs set by the profile owner.

 ## Deployment